Here are some specific things you can do to cope with loneliness?

 - Learn new things.
 Develop a new hobby.
 Expand your interests.
 Engage in conversations with others about current events and common interests.

 - Use technology to be in touch.
 When used properly, the internet can be an amazing blessing for communication and interaction with others.
 E-mail, Facebook and Twitter can be fun!
+If you have an Apple product, here’s how to use FaceTime.

 - Establish a circle of friends that you talk to on the phone.
 Include people who may also be in lonely situations.
 Make it your mission to help them.